 Preliminary research shows that treating ADHD with stimulant medication can normalize the ability to uptake iron already in the diet.
-That is, there’s no need for supplementation.
-And, in fact, iron supplementation might be dangerous.
+The study called into question the routine recommendation of iron supplements for people with ADHD.
+In fact, iron supplementation might be dangerous.

-This trend of parents giving iron supplements to their children with ADHD?
-I find it worrying.
+I’ve also heard the anecdotes for years.
+Many parents give iron supplements to their children with ADHD.
 They hear that ADHD is associated with low iron, so they supplement it.
-Some adults take the supplements, too, for Restless Legs Syndrome.
-But are their iron levels well-monitored and are other causes considered?
+Some adults take the supplements, too, often for Restless Legs Syndrome — and typically at their physician’s direction.
+But, in either case, are iron levels well-monitored and are other causes considered?
 Unclear.

 Thank goodness for scientific researchers.
 They study arduously for years in order to be able to painstakingly tease out answers on such topics.